 Many people are becoming more aware that the underlying cause to their poor health is the mold growing in their home or workplace.
 I have compiled a Pinterest folder with research and articles that link poor health to mold exposure, along with websites that offer information about mold and how to avoid it.

 If you think that mold exposure is your problem too, there are support groups on Facebook for help with avoiding exposure to mold and environmental poisons.
 If you would like one-on-one guidance for how to reverse the mold exposure, look for a doctor of functional medicine that has experience with treating mold exposure patients.
-Of course you’re always welcome to join the Alkaline Diet Support group for suggestions on the dietary aspects of supporting your body’s ability to remove mold from it.
 The movie “Moldy” can help with motivating you to take action if it seems too challenging to make the necessary changes in your life to avoid mold exposure.

 Please be safe and take care of your body.